-3. Do you think that Xavier may have not had such a good outcome if he didn’t have a relationship with God through his Chaplains and visited his Counsellor on a regular basis?
+3. Do you think that Xavier may not have had such a good outcome if he didn’t have a relationship with God through his chaplains and visited his counsellor on a regular basis?

 4. What could you do to make sure those around you at school who seem to be affected by negative criticism or are being bullied are receiving the help they need?

 1. Research organisations in your area that deal with mental health.
 Once you have collected names, phone numbers, addresses etc., make a poster which you can put up in the classroom so that any student who feels they need help, knows where there is help available.

 2. Suggest to your RE teacher that you devote one lesson to ‘Mental Health’.
 After reading Xavier’s speech, write up a list of questions or reflections that would stimulate debate in the classroom.
 How can one’s faith help the depressed person?

 3. As Xavier said, ‘If more people can show an interest in the lives of those around them, then we all feel just a little bit more wanted'.
 If you see another student on their own at recess or being bullied, do something.
 You could ask them how they are in a meaningful way or if they want to talk.
 You could also ask if they need help, or suggest they see the school counsellor or chaplain.
 If they are afraid to go, offer to go with them.

 Since it's the season of Lent, we could use this time to talk about bullying in our school.
 Do a ‘chalk and talk’ experience.
 Ask students to be silent during the exercise.
 Then, write the words ‘mental health’ and ‘bullying’ on the whiteboard.
 Invite students to come up and write any questions they might have around these two phrases.